CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 ![The five basic lands](https://52f4e29a8321344e30ae-0f55c9129972ac85d6b1f4e703468e6b.ssl.cf2.rackcdn.com/products/pictures/109040.jpg)

 In addition to basic lands, a variety of nonbasic lands are available for use as well.
 These can sometimes produce more than one color of mana, or have additional abilities.
+For example, some lands can even become creatures temporarily!

+#### Creatures
+Creatures do a lot of work in defeating your opponent.
+Creatures can attack your enemies or block incoming threats. <!--- Whenever you summon a creature, it cannot attack that turn.
+When you attack with creatures, you can choose which creatures to attack opponents with, and then tap them to show they are attacking.
+The opponent then gets to choose how, or if, their untapped creatures block yours. --->

 <!---
 TODO:
 - Get smaller images of cards

-- Tapping permanents
-- remove battles
 - rephrase red's struggle
 --->